GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
+> ### Professionalism has no place in art, and hacking is art.
+Software Engineering might be science; but that's not what I do.
+I'm a hacker, not an engineer.
 >
-> ~ *Gerald Weinberg*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts